-We’ve used our gifts to start businesses with purposes.
+We’ve used our gifts to start businesses with purpose.
 Little by little, and day after day.
 The small steps we took at the inception of our business have helped us get to where we are now.
-We’ve seen first-hand how important it is to react: proactively rather than reactively.
+I’ve seen first-hand how important it is to react: proactively rather than reactively.
 That way when chaos strikes our foundation feels slightly more secure.
-That’s why our recommendation is to take many small steps for your business and allow it to grow.
+That’s why my recommendation is to take many small steps for your business and allow it to grow.

-Some might think blogging and long-form writing is dead but we do not agree.
+Some might think blogging and long-form writing is dead but I do not agree.
 Blogging is the perfect way to not only show your audience you are a thought leader, but it is a great way to create content for your other platforms.
 Consider reposting your blog content to your social media platforms, Pinterest, and depending on your industry even LinkedIn.
-Now, don’t get overwhelmed here!
-We aren’t saying you need to have a new blog post 2-3x a week.
-We recommend doing something that’s sustainable for you!
+Don’t get overwhelmed here!
+I’m not saying you need to have a new blog post 2-3x a week.
+I recommend doing something that’s sustainable for YOU!

 Consider starting a blog series or setting a blog schedule you can stick to.
 Blogging is also a fantastic way to boost your SEO (“search engine optimization relates to the likelihood that your website will be discovered via search engines, like Google ”).
-We consider foundational pages of your website like Home, About, Services, Portfolio, and Contact as the core of your website, while your blog posts serve as the branches.
+I consider foundational pages of your website like home, about, services, portfolio, and contact as the core of your website, while your blog posts serve as the branches.
 The more blog content you write, the more branches your website has.
 Your website becomes more visible online which in turn increases the likelihood of your ideal client finding you in an organic way.

-In previous posts, we discuss the importance of email marketing and creative lead magnet ideas.
-Email marketing has played a big role in scaling our business.
-Email marketing allows us to better connect with our audience, allowing us to serve them with valuable content, update them on our monthly occurrences, and occasionally serve them valuable information on new services.
-Today we drive that point home by reminding you how important it is to serve your subscriber with content.
+In previous posts, I discuss the importance of email marketing and creative lead magnet ideas.
+Email marketing has played a big role in scaling my business.
+Email marketing allows me to better connect with my audience, allowing me to serve them with valuable content, update them on my monthly occurrences, and occasionally serve them valuable information on new services.
+Today I drive that point home by reminding you how important it is to serve your subscriber with content.
 By growing your email subscriber list, you can more personally serve your subscribers and super fans.
 Remember that blog you started, you can use your email list to share that new post with your audience.
 We are all privy to the world of ever-changing social media algorithms, having a healthy, growing newsletter subscriber list can make all the difference when you can’t connect with your audience on social.

 Especially those made on IG.
-While startups often start with an individual we are firm believers that together we are better.
-Building a community and networking is our favorite part about IG.
+While startups often start with an individual I’m a firm believer that together we are better.
+Building a community and networking is my favorite part about IG (believe me I wouldn’t be on it so much if it wasn’t for the beautiful connections I’ve made).
 Don’t let the changes in the algorithm affect the good things the platform has created.
 When we find or create a community we can accomplish so much more.
-Take one step at a time to learning and pivoting as we often have to do as a small business and roll with the punches.
+Take one step at a time to learn and pivot as we often have to do as a small business and roll with the punches.
 Every business and industry has an evolution and this is exactly what’s happening with the changes Instagram is rolling out.

 Don’t whine about these changes, instead take them in stride and learn from them.
-We can all be resistant to change (believe us we weren’t thrilled either) but think of the benefits.
+We can all be resistant to change (believe me, I wasn’t thrilled either) but think of the benefits.
 You’ve creatively challenged yourself and your brain to think in a new medium, perhaps this can inspire and reach even more of your audience.
 We all absorb things differently, perhaps now someone who is influenced by video or audio can connect with you better.